 Poplars, as the name suggests, is based on trees and yet, the artist has used his considerable skill as an Impressionist painter to render them in a completely new and engaging way.

 Monet was an extremely prolific painter who used nature and his perceptions of the natural world a lot in his paintings.
 He used Impressionism to express the impact that water, mountains and even grass had on his thoughts.
 Each painting reflects the beauty of his surroundings and some may case viewers to feel a sense of peace.

 Monet shows the poplars at different times in their lives.
-While people sometimes pass trees without noticing them, they do go through changes in the same way that other living things do and these are most obvious during different seasons of the year.
+While people sometimes pass trees without noticing them, they do go through changes in the same way that other living things do and these are most obvious during different seasons of the year (see also his Haystacks series).
 The artist may have made an effort to capture these changes because they reminded him of the changes all people go through.
 Each viewer may be inspired to think about different seasons in their own life.

 As an experienced painter, Monet does everything to change the visual mood and break the dreariness of the even trunks.
 To begin with, the forefront is conveyed in a left-inclining viewpoint, so that each tree shows up somewhat shorter than the former one.
 This technique infers a vanishing point at the far left.
 It then veers to one side, taking the viewer's eye further into space.
 The treetops frame a band in a vast "S".
 This partitions the sky.
 Still, the linearity of the arrangement is very stark, practically gymnastic now and again and doesn't generally make for a smooth survey.